Ready room

-A ready room is a compartment (the Navy's term for a room on a ship) on an aircraft carrier where air crews (Naval Aviators, and depending on the type of squadron Naval Flight Officers and enlisted Naval Aircrewmen) conduct much of their pre-flight and post-flight briefs.
+A ready room is a compartment on an aircraft carrier where aircrew conduct much of their pre-flight and post-flight briefs.
 Each flight squadron has its own individual ready room, and it is common for the squadron's "Maintenance Control" office to be located next to or near the ready room.
-(Maintenance Control is where pilots review possible existing problems with an aircraft, and it is where they officially sign for the aircraft.
-This is also where air crews can get "Maintenance Action Forms" post-flight to report any new problems.)
+Maintenance Control is where pilots review possible existing problems with an aircraft, and it is where they officially sign for the aircraft.
+This is also where air crews can get "Maintenance Action Forms" post-flight to report any new problems.